 1.6 Term limits; retirement policy.

-The Board recognizes that directors who have served on the Board for an extended period of time have developed increasing insight into the Company and its operations and, therefore, are able to make an increasing contribution to the functioning of the Board.
+The Board recognises that directors who have served on the Board for an extended period of time have developed increasing insight into the Company and its operations and are therefore able to make an increasing contribution to the functioning of the Board.
 Accordingly, the Board does not believe that it should limit the number of terms an individual may serve or establish a mandatory retirement policy.